summer-waves/guitar-note-computer-vision-detector/README.md

 - **No real accuracy number yet for finger-to-fret detection** — the one test run used a non-fretting hand position (see above); pipeline is ready, just needs the right input photo.
+- **No valid CVA (posture) reading yet** — requires a true side-profile photo, which hasn't been captured; landmark detection and angle math are both confirmed working, just not yet fed the right input (same pattern as the finger-to-fret gap above).
 - **Pitch accuracy ceiling:** even after fixing the octave-doubling bug, real recordings show ~20-30 cents average deviation from equal temperament — likely a mix of genuine tuning drift and the inherent precision limit of